butla/bultrowicz.com/cd-with-angularjs-commits.rst

 some out-of-band (out-of-Snap) checks, like Windows tests on AppVeyor or some legal mumbo-jumbo before you can release the next iteration.

-A bit of a warning - if you rerun the step or the whole build that succesfully uploaded some artifacts, then it'll fail, due to file collision on PyPI.
+A bit of a warning - if you rerun the step or the whole build that successfully uploaded some artifacts, then it'll fail, due to file collision on PyPI.
 I don't see any real need to rerun them, though.